Complaints policy

 3. What happens next

-- Investigation – We review the file, speak to everyone involved and may ask you for more information.
+2. Investigation: We will review the file, speak to those involved, and may ask you for more information.

-- Outcome – We send a written decision and any proposed remedy.
-If we need more time, we explain why and agree a new date.
+3. Outcome: We will send you a written decision and any proposed remedy.
+If more time is needed, we will explain why and agree a new date with you.
 We will never take longer than eight weeks without your consent.

 4. Internal review

-If you disagree with our outcome, you may ask the CEO for an internal review within 14 days of our letter.
-Your request should explain why you think the decision is wrong or incomplete.
+If you disagree with our outcome, you may ask the CEO for an internal review within 14 days of our response.
+Please explain why you think the decision is wrong or incomplete.
 We will reply within 14 days.
-You do not have to use the internal review before going to the Legal Ombudsman.
+You do not need to use the internal review before going to the Legal Ombudsman.

 5. Taking matters further

-You must make the referral within six months of our final response and within one year of the act or of becoming aware of it.
-For more information, please visit: www.legalombudsman.org.uk
+You can refer your complaint once you have our final response or after eight weeks, whichever comes first.
+Referrals must be made within six months of our final response and within one year of the act or of becoming aware of it.
+For more details, visit: www.legalombudsman.org.uk.

-For concerns about a solicitor’s professional conduct (for example dishonesty or practising without proper authorisation) contact the SRA via their online form: www.sra.org.uk/consumers/problems/report-problem
+If your concern is about a solicitor’s professional conduct (for example, dishonesty or practising without proper authorisation), you can raise this directly with the SRA using their online form: www.sra.org.uk/consumers/problems/report-problem.

 6. Regulatory and insurance notice

-- Our individual solicitors are regulated by the SRA and hold current practising certificates.
+Our solicitors are individually authorised and regulated by the SRA and hold current practising certificates.

-- Because Lawyerly Ltd is unregulated, we are not required to carry, and do not carry, professional-indemnity insurance that meets the SRA Minimum Terms.
+As an unregulated business, Lawyerly Ltd is not required to hold professional indemnity insurance that meets the SRA’s Minimum Terms.

 7. Keeping you informed